joshajohnson/Hub16/Documents/test-procedure.md

 * Preform visual inspection of PCA and rework any issues.
 In particular, USB connectors and resistor networks often short out.
 * Measure continuity across C1.
 If shorted, locate and resolve a VCC - GND short.
+* Measure continuity across C21.
+If shorted, locate and reslove a 3V3 - GND short.
-* Using a current limited bench power supply set at 5V 100 mA, connect board through J1 and confirm power draw is under 25 mA.
+* Using a current limited bench power supply set at 5V 100 mA, connect board through J1 and confirm power draw is approximately 25 mA.
 If current draw is high, attempt to locate and resolve any shorts on the board.
+If current draw too low, ensure ICs are soldered correctly.
 * Using an AVR programmer, flash the Arduino bootloader through the ISP header J2.
 	* If unable, common causes are:
 		* Software issues - check if programming a known good device works.